Table of Contents

 instead of :

-If you have setup your environmental variables, you can ignore the extra arguments and just use python3 setup.py install
+If you have setup your environmental variables, you could ignore the extra arguments and just use python3 setup.py install

 Testing PyPrismatic